kinestetika/MetaErg/README.md

 contig fasta nucleotide files, one for each genome in a folder and run metaerg with the option "--mode comparative_genomics".
 Annotations become much stronger, richer and easier to interpret when you follow this approach.
 This analysis proceeds as follows:
-* Homologous proteins are clustered using [mmseqs](https://github.com/soedinglab/MMseqs2) version 15-6f452 with --min-seq-id 0.5.
+* Homologous proteins and RNA genes are clustered using [mmseqs](https://github.com/soedinglab/MMseqs2) version 15-6f452 with --min-seq-id 0.5.
 * Orthologues and paralogues are called based on the distance to the center-protein.
 * Each cluster of homologous proteins is aligned with [famsa](https://github.com/refresh-bio/FAMSA) version 2.2.2.
 * Median codon usage bias for each cluster of homologous proteins is calculated as a measure of expected expression level.